 Fun activities like riding a bike, swimming, playing a game or walking a neighbour’s dog can happen at any time of the day.
 It’s also a nice unstructured way for the family to spend time together.

 One mum told me “If we’re at home we’d all be in different rooms doing our own thing.
 So getting out of the house is something we can all do together.
-We’re also more likely to talk and laugh – it’s fun time.”
+We’re also more likely to talk and laugh – it’s a fun time.”

 Integrating exercise as part of your regular routine is not only great for the kids, it’s a fantastic way to catch-up as a family.
 As the weather gets warmer, make a habit of going for a before or after dinner walk around the neighbourhood.
 This is also a great way to encourage conversation and find out what’s going on with everyone, as well as give a friendly wave to your neighbours.
-More ideas for Family Time are available on the Bupa Family Challenge.

 Parents recommend asking questions such as: